mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ```
 ### Refresh button

-The refresh button will simply display the information from the database, and will be needed to be clicked after any operation to keep the information updated.
+The refresh button will simply display the information from the database and will be needed to be clicked after any operation to keep the information updated.

 ```c#
  private void refresh_Click(object sender, EventArgs e)